Graduate Certificate in Strategic Growth

 Designed for entrepreneurs, managers, and consultants interested in creating and reinforcing entrepreneurial responses within established organizations.
 You will examine how managers affect the nature and rate of innovation through organizational culture, structure, communication, reward and control systems.
 Emphasis is placed on how individuals initiate, launch and manage ventures within corporate settings.
 The course integrates theory and practice through the use of readings, discussions, cases, field work and projects.

-The present economic crisis, along with a range of other looming challenges (climate change, unrest in the Middle East, health and food security concerns, changing consumer preferences, and social mobility), have presented global organizations with the most daunting array of risks in at least 60 years.
-Broadly, this situation presents organizations with the challenge of developing more comprehensive approaches to the management of risk, which has come to be called enterprise risk management (ERM).
-Key to the ERM concept is the view that all managers are expected to act as risk managers within the scope of their duties.
-Key subjects of investigation include the following: The specific challenge of engaging Boards and Executive Management in order to get risk management onto their agendas.
-The difficulties in translating risk policy into risk management systems and structures.
-The particular processes necessary to knit together the existing technical specialist infrastructure.
-The development of sufficient risk management competence among the entire organization (and especially non-risk management specialists).
-The problems of communicating relevant risk information to external stakeholders.
+The recent economic crisis, along with a range of other looming challenges (climate change, unrest in the Middle East, health and food security concerns, demographic changes and social mobility), have presented global organizations with a daunting array of risks.
+Broadly, this situation presents organizations with the challenge of developing more comprehensive approaches to the management of risk.
+Key subjects of investigation in MGMT 751 will include: 1.
+Engaging Boards and Executive Management in order to get risk management onto their agendas.
+2. Translating risk policy into risk management systems and structures.
+3. Knitting together the existing technical specialist infrastructure.
+4. Developing sufficient risk management competence among the entire organization.
+5. Communicating relevant risk information to external stakeholders.

 Professional Effectiveness Courses (3 credits)